 How to Measure AI Referral Traffic

-A practical framework for separating AI-driven visits from traditional organic traffic and tying them back to prompts and content.
+A practical framework for separating AI bot crawls, AI referrals, and non-AI tracked visits, then tying those movements back to prompts and content.

 AI referral traffic is easy to overstate and easy to miss.
 Some teams only count obvious referrers like Perplexity and ChatGPT.
 Others lump everything into “organic” and never see the AI channel at all.
 Neither view is useful if you are trying to understand whether AI visibility is creating real pipeline for a developer product.